 Yes, is the simple answer.

-Studies have shown that topical application of Nizoral's active ingredient ketoconazole can produce results comparable to minoxidil (with each drug being at the same 2% strength).
+Studies have shown that topical application of Nizoral's active drug ingredient ketoconazole can produce results comparable to minoxidil (Rogaine) with both drugs being at the same 2% strength.

 Here are the four ways in which Nizoral shampoo should be able to help if you have hair loss: